anagnostop/gio-research/content/post/2023-01-10-ai-in-ag-announcement/index.md

 #   Simply enter your project's folder or file name without extension.
 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
-# GCA: If associated to a project, the post will appear twice on the project page.
 projects: []
 ---